HWeber-tech/emp_proving_ground_v1/docs/api/risk.md

 `RiskApiError` now carries structured metadata and a default runbook link at `docs/operations/runbooks/risk_api_contract.md`.
 Callers should surface the `runbook` URL in error messages and log the accompanying details so operators can triage missing or invalid contracts quickly.
+The module also exposes a public `RISK_API_RUNBOOK` alias so runtime builders, telemetry publishers, and docs can reference the shared escalation path without duplicating the file location.

 `summarise_risk_config` also renders sector exposure limits, combined sector budget totals, instrument-sector mappings, sector-instrument counts, volatility